SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 is used).
 If there are no trusted repositories matching the query, then the newest version fulfilling the query will be prompted to be installed.
+If there are multiple repositories with the same trust level containing the same version, the first one is used.

 `-AllowUntrusted` can be used to suppress being prompted for untrusted sources.
 `-AllowDifferentPublisher` can be used to suppress being prompted if the publisher of the module is different from the currently installed version.
-`-AllowClobber` can be used to re-install a module.
+`-AllowReinstall` can be used to re-install a module.

+A `-Quiet` switch will suppress progress information.

 ### Dependencies and version management